Guided sequential ABC schemes for intractable Bayesian models: Guided sequential samplers

 In Section \ref{sec:basic-guided-SIS}, we consider a first approach for a guided Gaussian proposal function for SIS-ABC, whose covariance matrix is in some sense optimized in Section \ref{sec:guided--local-sis-abc}.
 A hybrid approach combining the two is proposed in Section \ref{sec:guided--hybrid-sis-abc}.
-Finally, Section \ref{sec:copula-sis} generalizes the guided Gaussian approaches for SIS-ABC to copula-based proposals.
+Then, Section \ref{sec:copula-sis} generalizes the guided Gaussian approaches for SIS-ABC to copula-based proposals, {constructing a sampler directly for $\theta|s_y$ instead of deriving it starting from a Gaussian sampler $g(\theta,s_y)$. }{Finally, in Section \ref{sec:guided-smc-abc}, we propose a guided Gaussian SMC-ABC scheme, whose covariance matrix is then optimized in Section \ref{sec:guided-optimal}.}

-\subsubsection{A first guided Gaussian SIS-ABC sampler}
+\subsection{A first guided Gaussian SIS-ABC sampler}

 In \cite{picchini2020adaptive}, an MCMC proposal sampler was constructed to aid inference via synthetic likelihoods (\citealp{wood2010statistical}, \citealp{price2018bayesian}).
-There, the idea was to collect the several (say $N$) model-simulated summary statistics $\{s^i\}_{i=1}^N$ that were generated at a given proposed parameter $\theta$, average them to obtain $\bar{s}=\sum_{i=1}^N s^i/N$ so that, by appealing to the Central Limit Theorem, for $N$ ``large'' enough, $\bar{s}$ was approximately Gaussian distributed. \cite{picchini2020adaptive} then observed that if the joint $(\theta,\bar{s}^i)$ is approximately multivariate Gaussian, then a conditionally Gaussian $g(\theta|s=s_y)$ can be constructed and used as a proposal sampler.
+There, the idea was to collect the several (say $L$) model-simulated summary statistics $\{s^i\}_{i=1}^L$ that were generated at a given proposed parameter $\theta$, average them to obtain $\bar{s}=\sum_{i=1}^L s^i/ L$ so that, by appealing to the Central Limit Theorem, for $L$ ``large'' enough, $\bar{s}$ was approximately Gaussian distributed. \cite{picchini2020adaptive} then observed that if the joint $(\theta,\bar{s}^i)$ is approximately multivariate Gaussian, then a conditionally Gaussian $g(\theta|s=s_y)$ can be constructed and used as a proposal sampler. \\ Let us now set $d_\theta=\dim(\theta), d_s=\dim(s_y), d=d_\theta+d_s$ and denote by $(\theta^{(i)},s^{(i)})$ a $d$-dimensional particle that has been accepted at iteration $t-1$ of SIS-ABC.
+Assume for a moment that $(\theta^{(i)},{s}^{(i)})$ is a $d$-dimensional Gaussian distributed vector $(\theta^{(i)},{s}^{(i)})\sim \mathcal{N}_d(m,S)$.
+We stress that this assumption is made merely to construct a proposal sampler, and does not extend to the actual distribution of $(\theta^{(i)},s^{(i)})$.
+We set a $d$-dimensional mean vector $m\equiv(m_\theta,m_s)$ and the $d\times d$ covariance matrix